royjhan02/bootcamp-week1-exercises/personal-assistant/README.md

 **Stretch Task:** Get started using real React components!
 Try rebuilding a page of your Personal website with React.
 You can just work directly off of the component in App.js.
 Run `npm run dev` to see the app in your browser.

-### Day 2 PM: Styling
+### Day 3 PM: Styling

 Now that we've learned how to use Styled Components, lets build some basic components that we'll use in our Personal Assistant.

 I've included one example component under `/src/ExampleComponent`, which you can use as a template when creating new components.
 You can add your components to App.js one at a time to check how they look!

 Start by building the components that you planned this morning.
 Try passing test data to your components and make sure they work correctly in all states (e.g. write a fake list of todos and pass it to your todo list component).
 Don't worry yet about the actual functionality of the components--we'll get to that tomorrow.
 For now, just make sure everything looks as you want it.
-If you finish building the components separately, try putting them together in a new component for the entire Todos page, then add this entire component in App.js.
+If you finish building the components separately, try putting them together in a new component for the entire Todos page (which we'll call a 'container'), then add this container to App.js.

 **Stretch Task:** Make your components fully responsive using media queries!
 Also try adding hover states and transitions.

-### Day 3 AM: Adding Functionality
+### Day 4 AM: Adding Functionality

 With the help of state, we can finally store and manage our Todos dynamically.
-If you haven't yet, put together the components from yesterday into a new component for the whole todos page and add it to App.js.
-Now, use useReducer to implement the todos state and useState and track any inputs you've made.
+If you haven't yet, put together the components from yesterday into a container for the whole todos page and add it to App.js.
+Now, use useReducer to implement the todos state and useState to track any inputs you've made.

 **Stretch Task:** Abstract your Todo state management with the Context API.
 React Context will allow you to access the same state across multiple pages--essentially anywhere in your App.
 This is quite difficult.
 Here's a [good article](https://www.taniarascia.com/using-context-api-in-react/) to get you started.
 Instead of passing that 'user' object, as is done in the example, pass the state and setState variables returned by useReducer.

-### Day 3 PM: Greeting Page
+### Day 4 PM: Greeting Page

 Our personal assistant is still pretty basic, and I don't want to be immediately confronted with all the stuff I have to do, set let's add a greeting!
 We'll create a new page with some nice text to say hello and give us the current weather with an API.
 Start by creating a new page component and outlining how it should work.
 Use this URL with a call to fetch to access the weather API: `https://api.openweathermap.org/data/2.5/weather?lat=<LATITUDE>&lon=<LONGITUDE>&appid=db5bbba816b58757082ce2230c7754a6&units=imperial`.
 Of course, you'll need to replace `<LATITUDE>` and `<LONGITUDE>` with the user's latitude and longitude.
 Check out the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API/Using_the_Geolocation_API#Getting_the_current_position) for this.